abbott567/blog/src/posts/how-to-calculate-reading-time-like-medium/post.md

 Math.ceil(2)   // 2
 ```

 I chose to round up, as I thought it was better to over estimate than to under estimate.
 If you want to round down you can use `.floor()` instead of `.ceil()`.

-I guess a downside is that passing in one word would still return a read time of 1 minute.
+I guess a downside of using ceiling, is that passing in one word would still return a read time of 1 minute.
 However, I don't plan on doing any 1 word blog posts, so it shouldn't affect me.

 ``` javascript
 function readingTime(text) {